jeffbuttars/usethis-django-bootstrap/README.md

 # Version 3.3.4

-My own Django app for easily including Bootstrap and Bootswatch into a Django project.
+My own Django app for easily including Bootstrap, JQuery and Bootswatch into a Django project.

-This is a drop in app that includes Bootstrap and Bootswatch sources and minimized sources.
+This is a drop in app that includes Bootstrap, JQuery and Bootswatch sources and minimized sources.
 This app provides context variables for templates that make is easy to use Bootstrap in your Django project.
 There is also CDN support that is enabled by default and will use a CDN when `DEBUG` is not enabled.